mcginleyireland/irishbaking.github.io/_posts/2020-11-14-traditional-irish-christmas-cake.md

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Christmas_Cake/Image_6.jpg)

 Added in the 10% of the saved batter.
-(So that the raisins at the top don't burn.
+(So that the raisins at the top don't burn)

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Christmas_Cake/Image_7.jpg)